Djeihat/Getting-and-Cleaning-Data-Course-Project/tidySamsungDatacodebook.md

 'Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-'These signals were used to estimate variables of the feature vector for each pattern:
+The variables used in this exercise were the mean and standard deviation of each measurement.
+They are:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+('XYZ' is used to denote 3-axial signals in the X, Y and Z directions.')

+- tBodyAccmeanXYZ
+- tBodyAccstdXYZ
+- tGravityAccmeanXYZ
+- tGravityAccstdXYZ
+- tBodyAccJerkmeanXYZ
+- tBodyAccJerkstdXYZ
+- tBodyGyromeanXYZ
+- tBodyGyrostdXYZ
+- tBodyGyroJerkmeanXYZ
+- tBodyGyroJerkstdXYZ
+- tBodyAccMagmean
+- tBodyAccMagstd
+- tGravityAccMagmean
+- tGravityAccMagstd
+- tBodyAccJerkMagmean
-- tBodyAcc-XYZ
+- tBodyAccJerkstd
-- tGravityAcc-XYZ
+- tBodyGyroMagmean
-- tBodyAccJerk-XYZ
+- tBodyGyroMagstd
-- tBodyGyro-XYZ
+- tBodyGyroJerkMagmean
-- tBodyGyroJerk-XYZ
+- tBodyGyroJerkMagstd
-- tBodyAccMag
+- fBodyAccmeanXYZ
-- tGravityAccMag
+- fBodyAccstdXYZ
-- tBodyAccJerkMag
+- fBodyAccJerkmeanXYZ
-- tBodyGyroMag
+- fBodyAccJerkstdXYZ
-- tBodyGyroJerkMag
+- fBodyGyromeanXYZ
-- fBodyAcc-XYZ
+- fBodyGyrostdXYZ
-- fBodyAccJerk-XYZ
+- fBodyAccMagmean
-- fBodyGyro-XYZ
+- fBodyAccMagstd
-- fBodyAccMag
+- fBodyAccJerkMagmean
-- fBodyAccJerkMag
+- fBodyAccJerkMagstd
-- fBodyGyroMag
+- fBodyGyroMagmean
-- fBodyGyroJerkMag'
+- fBodyGyroMagstd

-The set of variables that were extracted from these signals are:

-- mean(): Mean value
+- fBodyGyroJerkMagmean
-- std(): Standard deviation
+- fbodyGyroJerkstd

 Accelerometer readings (variable names that contain Acc) are in standard gravity units, 'g'.
 Gyroscope readings are in radians/second.